arielchuri/portfolio/resume/resume.md

 Teaching and designing courses for undergraduate and graduate students.

+**Courses:**

-- Design Research Methodology: Introduce research and design methodologies.
+- _Design Research Methodology:_ Introduce research and design methodologies.
 Apply the different techniques in a series of projects, engaging both users and experts.
-- Visual & Information Design: Explore the fundamentals of visual communication and typography.
+- _Visual & Information Design:_ Explore the fundamentals of visual communication and typography.
-- Creative Computing / Web Design: Introduce core concepts and design patterns of programming through front end web development.
+- _Creative Computing / Web Design:_ Introduce core concepts and design patterns of programming through front end web development.
-- Physical Computing: Create and program embedded hardware systems.
+- _Physical Computing:_ Create and program embedded hardware systems.
 Design, prototype, and test a physical interfaces.

 #### Razorfish